 If you've been exploring the idea of a refinance, get competing quotes -- especially if your loan is backed by the FHA.

-FHA mortgage lending is getting aggressive and there is money you can save.
+FHA recently cut lending fees and there is money you can save.

 The Fannie Mae Housing Market Survey shows consumers expecting modest home price growth in the next 12 months, along with¬†an increase in today's mortgage interest rates.

 Get today's live mortgage rates now.
 Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see today's rates (Jan 18th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.